twr14152/c-network-automation-scripts/README.md

 ### 08/18/2025
 - I asked for feedback on this repo on Reddit to see if there might be any interest in the topic of using c for automation.
 Got some good feedback, and I would say there not much enthusiam for this topic.
 (Shame...
 Oh well :))
 - An individual pointed out that the ssh command itself could basically do what one of my cli ssh scripts could do.
 He was referring this command 'ssh username@host "cmd1"'.
 And he was right.
 I thought for a moment wow a single command can do that?
 Wait that is exactly what my script does.
 Is this a good thing or a bad thing?..Then I thought well my script was written with libssh, so I'm guessing its based off similiar code and standards that the command was based off.
 So I guess its a good thing???
 - Then it occured to me.
-I wasn't trying to rebuild ssh.
+I wasn't trying to rebuild the linux ssh.
 I was trying to use c and a library (libssh) together to learn how to write useful script to manage network devices.
 This was learning exercise to see how things work.
 That said.......
-- It got me thinking why not simplify the ssh script to utilize the ssh command to run commands on multiple devices.
-Use whats already available...
+- It got me thinking why not simplify the ssh script to just utilize the existing linux ssh command to run commands on multiple devices.
 So how can I do that.
-The answer is using the stdlib.h it has a function called system().
-This command allows you to call shell commands.
-With that I was able to write a script that utilizes the ssh command and I can augment its capabilities by incorporating loops from c to run through multiple devices.
+The answer is using the **stdlib.h** it has a function called **system()**.
+This function allows you to call linux shell commands.
+The script is far smaller and way easier to write and modify.
--  For an individual device the script vs the command doesn't make since, but when you start adding hosts to the script thats where you find its value.
+-  I need give gentleman who brought this up on reddit his due he was correct in that the linux shell command is very capabile.
+Without investigating it I wouldnt know how capabable.
   * arista/example4/c_ssh.c
 ### 07/28/2025
 - Putting http_client_using_files.c to use in a shell script.